MelodicXP/can-of-books-backend-2/README.md

 ## Change Log

+### 11-18-2023 - Lab 13

+11-14-2023 8:00am - Server now has ability to PUT data to database

+Name of feature: Add ability to PUT data to database

+Estimate of time needed to complete: 2 hours

+Start time: 7:30am

+Finish time: 8:00am

+Actual time needed to complete: 30 minutes

 ### 11-14-2023 - Lab 12

 11-14-2023 10:00am - Server now has ability to post and delete data from database